|Atlantic City, New Jersey

 How do I submit a proposal?

-An electronic proposal form can be found at: http://www.nctm.org/speak.
-You may complete and submit your proposal online using this form.
-Once completed you will receive a confirmation email.
+Use the electronic proposal form: http://www.nctm.org/speak.
+Once completed, you will receive a confirmation email.
 Please keep this email for your records.
-If no email confirmation is received please contact firstname.lastname@example.org to ensure your presentation was submitted.
+If no email confirmation is received, pleases contact firstname.lastname@example.org.

-The deadline for receipt of proposals is midnight, Eastern Standard Time on September 30, 2012.
-If you submit your proposal online after this deadline it will not be considered for review.
+The submission deadline is midnight, Eastern Standard Time on September 30, 2014.
+Proposal received after this deadline will not be considered for the 2015 Regional Conferences & Expositions.